felixdaubner/intro-ds-ki_task1/README.md

-# intro-ds-ki_task1
+# Lecture "Introduction to Data Science &amp; KI": Task 1

-Lecture "Introduction to Data Science &amp; KI": Task 1
+This repository contains all files for task 1 "Data Exploration".